andresbott/looking-glass-client-builder/README.md

 # looking-glass-client-builder
-build looking glass client withing docker
+build looking glass client in a docker container